Massive explosion on far side of the sun could have been catastrophic for Earth - NewsBreak

 “So, what are we worried about, and why are we talking about this?”
 Todd posed.
 “If this storm was headed towards the Earth, it would cause a massive worldwide aurora effect, which some say would represent similarities to the 1859 Carrington Event.”

 The Carrington Event of 1859 was a major CME event that impacted Earth and essentially knocked out all telegraphs.
-With the advancements in technology since then, Todd said a similar event today could be catastrophic and potentially shut off most forms of electronic communication.Rental car customers arrested for ‘stolen’ vehicles
+With the advancements in technology since then, Todd said a similar event today could be catastrophic and potentially shut off most forms of electronic communication.NATO chief: ‘Russia is preparing for an invasion of Ukraine’

 “If this storm was directed our way, it very easily could have knocked out some of the satellites, the power grid, cell phones – the list goes down,” Todd explained.
 “We would be more vulnerable now, with all the digital technology that we have come to love and use.”